kekyo/IL2C/docs/getting-started.md

 ## How works the IL2C

 The IL2C will translate your C# (or another .NET based) code to the C language source code.
 It bites the .NET assembly (*.dll or *.exe) and will produce multiple C language source code files.
-It illustrates:
+It illustrates the graph:

 ![The IL2C building structure](../images/overview.png)